 Something I get asked about quite often is how I come up with new recipes.
-I don’t have any formal training as a pastry chef or recipe developer; everything I know I have learnt from books, YouTube, friends, and/or trial & error.
+I don’t have any formal training as a pastry chef or recipe developer; everything I know I have learned from books, YouTube, friends, and/or trial & error.
 And since I just recently spent several months recipe developing and writing for my cookbook, Even Better Brownies, I thought it might be interesting to share my process with you.

 As a general overview, here are the steps I go through when developing a recipe: